Ruebennase/EventStoreML/README.md

 5. Examples and tests for validation and evolution
 6. Meta types for timestamping/signing/sealing (minimalistic)
 7. Meta types for documentation and governance
-8. Generally Unix-y tooling that supports reading, projecting, appending, transforming, piping etc. .esml files (integrates with jq...)
+8. Generally Unix-y tooling that supports reading, projecting, appending, transforming, piping etc. (should work with `jq` for example)

 ---

 ## Contributing

 Feedback and contributions are welcome!
-If you want to propose changes to the core spec or parser, please open an issue describing:

-* the motivation for your change
-* any potential compatibility or tooling impact
-* example `.esml` files demonstrating the idea, if sensible
+Nonsense?
+Useful?
+Suggestions?

 ---